veracode/scan_health/README.md

 Recommendations
 ===============
-💡 Follow the packaging instructions to keep the upload as small as possible in order to improve upload and scan times.
+💡 Follow the packaging instructions to keep the upload as small as possible to improve upload and scan times.
 💡 Veracode requires the Java application to be compiled into a JAR, WAR or EAR file as per the packaging instructions.
 💡 Veracode extracts JavaScript modules from the upload.
 Consider selecting the appropriate "JS files within ..." modules for analysis in order to cover the JavaScript risk from these components.
 💡 Under-selection of first party modules affects results quality.
 Ensure the correct entry points have been selected as recommended and refer to this article: https://community.veracode.com/s/article/What-are-Modules-and-how-do-my-results-change-based-on-what-I-select.